jvont/robot-plotter/README.md

 Initialization of the CNC shield is performed using the `GRBL Config` file.
 This file sets up the servo and stepper motors for the plotter and paper feeder.

-## TODO

-- GRBL configuration for paper feeder
-  - Use z-axis to feed paper
-- Motion sensor input/reset
-  1. Print full file
-  2. Send feed hold command after print: `'!'`, OR
-  3. Send feed hold after the print where timer has expired
-  4. Query status of plotter `'?'`
-  5. Once IR motion is detected on `RESUME` pin, status should be `OK`
-  6. Repeat steps `1` to `5`
-- Drawing selection
-  - Randomized, shuffle list of files and iterate
-  - Once complete, shuffle again and repeat

 ### Resources

 - [Nema 17](https://voltatek.ca/stepper-motors/226-nema-17-stepper-motor-15a-17hs4401-for-cnc-or-3d-printer.html)